Nakilon/nakischema/README.md

 # Why?

 I often process complex and undocumented data such as game assets or web responses.
-Previously I used to add asserts everywhere in code that uses the data but now I think it's much better to split the job into two steps and preprocess the whole data, i.e. validate it, because:
+Previously I used to add asserts everywhere in code that uses the data but now I think the much better practice is to split the job into two steps and preprocess the whole data, i.e. validate it, before starting the actual work with it, because:

 1. Having asserts in random places may cause running them more than once for no purpose.
 2. Having asserts at all is just slowing your program.
 3. It is much simplier to figure things out after you've processed all the data.
 Valid schema is a valid documentation.

-The whole API is just one method.
+The whole Nakischema API is just one method.
-The whole schema is just one nested Hash object.
+The whole schema is just one Ruby object.
 Say no to needless DSLs.

 Also exceptions are informative -- they tell you where and how things went wrong.